 - All science courses MUST have an associated lab.

 - Anatomy and Physiology courses must be HUMAN Anatomy & Physiology.
 Some courses may be titled slightly different such as ‘Mammalian Anatomy’ or ‘Vertebrate Anatomy’.
 These courses in some cases may be satisfactory, if the student can provide a course description from the registrar that clearly states there is a human emphasis.
 It is satisfactory if the college divides the A&P I and II into one semester of anatomy and one semester of physiology.

 - If prerequisites are greater than ten years old, you may consider completing CLEP testing.
-The TRI-C PA program does accept CLEP credits, however TRI-C is not a CLEP testing center.
+The TRI-C PA program does accept CLEP credits, please verify the minimum score required by calling the College Registrar.
+TRI-C is not a CLEP testing center.